-On July 1, 2022, the Company filed a new shelf Registration Statement on Form S-3 (the "July 2022 Form S-3") with the SEC pertaining to the potential future issuance of one or more classes or series of debt, equity, or derivative securities.
+On July 1, 2022, the Company filed a shelf Registration Statement on Form S-3 (the "July 2022 Form S-3") with the United States Securities and Exchange Commission (the "SEC") pertaining to the potential future issuance of one or more classes or series of debt, equity, or derivative securities.
 The maximum aggregate offering amount of securities sold pursuant to the June 2022 Form S-3 is not to exceed \$20,000,000.
-On August 1, 2022 and September 1 2022, the Company filed with the SEC Prospectus Supplements to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 213,158 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,097,765 and up to 284,995 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,467,729, respectively.
-Each of these Prospectus Supplements established that our shares of preferred stock were to be sold in three offering periods with three separate offering prices beginning with an offering price of \$5.15 per share and concluding with an offering of \$5.35 per share.
-On October 3, 2022, the Company filed with the SEC a Prospectus Supplement to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 233,564 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,226,211.
-This Prospectus Supplement established that our shares of preferred stock were to be sold in two offering periods with two separate offering prices beginning with an offering price of \$5.25 per share and concluding with an offering of \$5.35 per share.
-On November 1, 2022, the Company filed with the SEC a Prospectus Supplement to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 344,861 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,845,009.
-This Prospectus Supplement established that our shares of preferred stock were to be sold in one offering period with an offering price of \$5.35 per share.
-Net proceeds of \$3,558,807 have been received under these offerings as of December, 31 2023 for the issuance of Preferred Stock.
+From August 1, 2022 to November 1, 2022 the Company filed with the SEC four Prospectus Supplements to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to an aggregate of 1,076,578 shares of Series A Redeemable Preferred Stock having proceeds not to exceed an aggregate of \$5,636,714.
+Each of these Prospectus Supplements established that our shares of preferred stock were to be sold in one to three offering periods offering prices including \$5.15 per share, \$5.25 per share and \$5.35 per share.
+Net proceeds of \$3,558,807 have been received under these offerings as of December 31, 2024 for the issuance of Preferred Stock.

 On June 30, 2023, the Company filed with the SEC a Prospectus Supplement to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 727,835 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$3,530,000.
 This Prospectus Supplement established that our shares of preferred stock were to be sold in two offering periods with two separate offering prices beginning with an offering price of \$4.85 per share and concluding with an offering of \$5.35 per share.
 On October 27, 2023, the Company filed with the SEC a Prospectus Supplement to the July 2022 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 288,659 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$1,400,000.
-This Prospectus Supplement established that our shares of preferred stock were to be sold in one offering period with an offering price of \$5.35 per share.
-Net proceeds of \$3,687,564 have been received under these offering as of December, 31 2023 for the issuance of Preferred Stock.
+This Prospectus Supplement established that our shares of preferred stock were to be sold in one offering period with an offering price of \$4.85 per share.
+Net proceeds of \$3,938,066 have been received under these offerings as of December 31, 2024 for the issuance of Preferred Stock.

 Shareholders have the option to receive dividends as cash or as a gift card for purchasing Company products.
-The amount of unused dividend gift cards at December 31, 2023 and December 31, 2022 was \$1,480,138 and \$1,106,970, respectively, and is recorded as unearned revenue on the balance sheets.
+The amount of unused dividend gift cards at December 31, 2024 and December 31, 2023 was \$1,853,982 and \$1,480,138, respectively, and is recorded as unearned revenue on the balance sheets.
 Revenue from gift cards is recognized when the gift card is redeemed by a customer.
 When the likelihood of a gift card being redeemed by a customer is determined to be remote and the Company expects to be entitled to the breakage, then the value of the unredeemed gift card is recognized as revenue.
 We determine the gift card breakage rate based upon Company-specific historical redemption patterns.
 To date we have determined that no breakage should be recognized related to our gift cards.